fer23333/MyLeetcode/DFS/word四兄弟.md

 # word ladder
-BFS

-ii
+i

-find all shortest transformation sequence(s) from beginWord to endWord, such that:
+find the length of shortest transformation sequence such that:

 Only one letter can be changed at a time

 Each transformed word must exist in the word list.
 Note that beginWord is not a transformed word.

+BFS

+ii
+find all shortest transformation sequence(s) from beginWord to endWord,

 ```
       a